adilahmed31/cs537-Discussion-su22/week-2/README.md

 ## Parsing arguments

-In P1, you were asked to use some functions you may have been unfamiliar with such as `fgets` and `strncasecmp` in addition to new useful functons you discovered from the internet.
+In P1, you were asked to use some functions you may have been unfamiliar with such as `fgets` and `strncasecmp` in addition to new useful functions (`isalnum`?) you may have discovered from the internet.

-The most useful resoruce to learn more from a new function is the man pages.
-As an example, lets consider the `getopt` function for parsing arguments.
+The most useful resource to learn about an in-built function is the function's man page.
+As an example, consider the `getopt` function for parsing arguments.

 We can run `man getopt` to learn more about this function, and see the below output